bartdag/recodoc2/README.rst

    code snippets and the code-like terms.

-First, we create a channel:
+First, create a channel using the following command:

 ::